Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/start.rst

 	:width: 400
 	:align: center

-	Screenshot of the warning messages if IDs for multi fastA  les and annotations  les could not be matched.
+	Screenshot of the warning messages if IDs for multi fastA files and annotations files could not be matched.
 TSSpredator will not stop TSS prediction.